Diamine Enchanted Ocean

 The color/properties:

 There’s also a red sheen to this ink.
-It’s very noticeable with the larger nibs, outlining the areas where the ink pools in the writing, but it wasn’t as easy to see with the fine nibs.
-Honestly, the high concentration of the shimmer made it hard to even see the base color at all with anything finer than the medium.
+It’s especially noticeable with the larger nibs, and even more so when writing in print, outlining the areas where the ink pools in the writing, but it wasn’t as easy to see with the fine nibs.

-There’s also a slight smell of sulfur.
-It’s not as strong as it is in some other Diamine inks I’ve used, but I did occasionally notice it while writing.
+I also noticed a slight smell of sulfur.
+It’s not as strong as in some other Diamine inks I’ve used, but I occasionally noticed it while writing.

 Ink splat